Jack of all trades is a master of…wait a minute, stop right there!

 Now, let's talk about Barbara Sher's take on this.
 She introduces the concept of "scanner" personalities, who are like information sponges with diverse interests.
 On the flip side, we have "divers" who specialize deeply in one field.

-Celebrate your unique story by creating your own box of memories with friends and family.
-It’s a memory-memory game, see what we did there?
+Celebrate your unique story and ALL your interests by creating your own box of memories with friends and family.
+It’s a great way to unleash your creativity together!

 Scanners are a curious bunch.
 They're adaptable, brimming with ideas, and thrive in a world of variety.
 They are the ones who connect seemingly unrelated dots, making the world a more innovative place.
 Scanners find joy in exploring different paths, and they excel at cross-pollinating ideas.